- Home

 CT-guided lung biopsy

 First, you will be given a local anaesthetic.
 Then, using a CT scan for guidance, the doctor inserts a needle through the chest wall to remove a small sample of tumour from the outer part of the lungs.
 You will be monitored for a few hours afterwards.
-There is a small risk of damaging the lung, but this can be treated if it does occur.
+There is a small risk of damaging the lung, but this can be treated if it happens.

 Bronchoscopy

-The doctor will look inside the large airways (bronchi) using a bronchoscope, a flexible tube with a light and camera.
-A bronchosopy is usually performed under light sedation, so you will be awake but feel relaxed and drowsy.
-You will also be given a local anaesthetic (a mouth spray or gargle) so you don’t feel any pain during the procedure.
+A bronchoscopy is usually performed under light sedation, so you will be awake but feel relaxed and drowsy.
+You’ll also be given a local anaesthetic (a mouth spray or gargle) so you don’t feel any pain during the procedure.
 The doctor will then pass the bronchoscope into your nose or mouth, down the trachea (windpipe) and into the bronchi.

 Endobronchial ultrasound (EBUS)

 You will have light sedation and local anaesthetic, or a general anaesthetic.
 The doctor will then put a bronchoscope (a thin tube with a small ultrasound probe on the end) into your mouth.
-The bronchoscope will be passed down your throat until it reaches the bronchi.
+The bronchoscope will be passed down your throat until it reaches the bronchus.
+The ultrasound probe uses soundwaves to create pictures that show the size and position of a tumour.

 After a bronchoscopy, you may have a sore throat or cough up a small amount of blood.
 These side effects usually pass quickly but tell your medical team how you are feeling so they can monitor you.

-Endoscopic ultrasound
+Endoscopic ultrasound (EUS)

 Mediastinoscopy

-This type of biopsy is not used often but may be done if larger samples from the lymph nodes found in the area between the lungs (mediastinum) are needed.
+This type of biopsy may be done if larger samples from the lymph nodes found in the area between the lungs (mediastinum) are needed.
 You will have a general anaesthetic, then the surgeon will make a small cut (incision) in the front of your neck and pass a thin tube down the outside of the trachea.
-You can usually go home on the same day as having a mediastinoscopy, but sometimes you may need to stay overnight in hospital.

 Thoracoscopy

-If other tests are unable to provide a diagnosis, you may have a thoracoscopy.
-This uses a thoracoscope – a tube with a light and camera – to take a tissue sample from the lungs.
 It is usually done under general anaesthetic with a type of keyhole surgery called video-assisted thoracoscopic surgery (VATS).
-Sometimes a simpler procedure called a medical thoracoscopy can be done as a day procedure, because only light sedation is needed.
+Sometimes a simpler procedure called a medical thoracoscopy can be done as a day procedure with light sedation.

 Biopsy of neck lymph nodes